Students in Rome

 Studiamo!

-A mezzogiorno
+A pranzo

-Del pomeriggio
+Di pomeriggio

 Di sera

-Before retiring for the night, you and your roommate join a pair of acquaintances in the student lounge to plan a weekend trip to Athens and the Cyclades.
+Before retiring for the night, you and your roommate join a pair of classmates in the student lounge to plan a weekend trip to Athens and the Cyclades.
 The day comes to a close, and you fall into bed content and eager to start another in the morning.

 Courses Available